computer science

 Hamilton

 The MInfoTech was developed as part of the Auckland ICT Graduate School, a joint initiative between the University of Waikato and the University of Auckland to develop industry-ready ICT experts.
-The aim of the programme is to meet the explosive demand for highly-skilled network and data professionals, coders, system architects, web developers and other work-ready ICT professionals.
-Technology is the fastest growing sector in New Zealand, and with a $1.3 trillion projected growth in the global ICT industry from 2013-2020, the MInfoTech prepares you to make the most of the significant opportunities available in this industry.
+The aim of the programme is to meet the growing demand for highly-skilled software developers, system architects, data specialists and other work-ready ICT professionals.

 Our aim is to ensure you move beyond the classroom and into professional work situations with a full complement of employable IT skills.